sh-ura/pomdate/README.md

 1. Plug your Playdate into your computer and press the lock button twice to unlock it.
 2. `Device` > `Upload Game to Device` will install `pomdate` on the Playdate.

+### Replace notification sound

+1. Create and export your sound according to [playdate specs for sound **samples**](https://sdk.play.date/1.13.1/Inside%20Playdate.html#M-sound).
+2. Name your sound 'notif.wav' and place it in 'pomdate/app/assets/sound'
+3. Compile and run the app as per the installation instructions above.

+Note that some samples may sound significantly different, even *bad*, on the playdate hardware.

 ## Develop